D3CRYPT360/valorant-server_status_checker-discord_bot/README.md

 ![when maintenance/incidents](https://cdn.discordapp.com/attachments/746327425759182908/777797140956708894/unknown.png)

 ## Setup
-1. Open a terminal in a folder or cd to a folder you want to clone the rep to
+1. Open a terminal in a folder or cd to a folder you want to clone the repo to
 2. Run the Code below in the terminal:

 ```html